-- It may prefer the controlling party to issue a fully enforceable guarantee, or equivalent, for the credit exposure6. - It could ask the controlling party to issue some sort of collateral warranty or representation.
-Breach of the representation or warranty could then give rise to a claim in tort or possibly in contract7.
+- It may prefer the controlling party to issue a fully enforceable guarantee, or equivalent, for the credit exposure6. - It could ask the controlling party to issue some sort of collateral warranty or representation, breach of which could give rise to liability for misrepresentation (which could result in a claim for damages against the controlling party)7 and this is common practice in the US2.
 The representation may be about - o the credit-using company and its circumstances, or - the controlling party's intentions towards the credit using company, perhaps about it - maintaining a controlling shareholding in the credit user or - maintaining it as its local importer, distributor, licensee, franchisee, etc. or as a (key) supplier, processor, assembler, etc. or - ensuring that the credit using company be adequately capitalised to be able to meet its obligations as they fall due - and so on.

-If the representation was simply as to the issuer's intentions, then under English law it ought to be actionable only if it was an untrue statement of the controller's intentions at the time the statement was made.
-A subsequent bona fide change of intention, e.g. a decision no longer to maintain a controlling shareholding, would not be viewed as a breach of the original
+If the representation is simply as to the issuer's intentions, then under English law it ought to be actionable only if it was an untrue statement of the controller's intentions at the time the statement was made.
+A subsequent bona fide change of intention, e.g. a decision no longer to maintain a controlling shareholding, should not be viewed as a breach of the original statement of intention.
+However, see further "Unenforceability of letters of comfort" on page 12 below.

-5 Or, companies, in the case of an incorporated joint venture.
+5 Or companies in the case of an incorporated joint venture.